Do you run promotions in your salon?

 Your salon promotion will typically have one of the below five goals.

-1. Reel in new clients into your business
+- Reel in new clients into your business

-2. Get your existing salon clients to book services more frequently
+- Get your existing salon clients to book services more frequently

-3. Get your existing salon clients to spend more at each salon visit
+- Get your existing salon clients to spend more at each salon visit

-5. Get lapsed salon clients to give your salon another chance
+- Get lapsed salon clients to give your salon another chance

 The above goals are all very different.
 And it’s difficult to have one promotion that achieves all these goals.
 As we later learn about how you can design effective salon promotions that work, you’ll need to be clear about the change that you want your promotion before you even start thinking about how you’ll design the deal.

-Which Goal Should I Set For My Salon Promotion?
+Which Goal Should I Set?

-Goal 2,3,4 can be used after you’ve lured in the new client to your salon to then get them to spend more with you.
+Goals 2,3,4 can be used after you’ve lured the new client to your salon to then get them to spend more with you.
 You can get creative here and design your own cocktail of promotions that bring in new clients and then trade them up so that you earn more per client.

 We’ll talk more about that later.